Gerald D. Jennings

 Gerald David "Jerry" Jennings (born July 31, 1948) is an American former politician from the state of New York who was the 74th mayor of Albany.
 A Democrat, Jennings won five terms as mayor of Albany and served in that capacity for 20 years.
+At the time of his retirement in 2013, Jennings was the second longest tenured mayor in the city's history.

 Background and early career

 Born in North Albany, Gerald "Jerry" Jennings began his career in the Albany City School District after graduating with a bachelor's degree from SUNY Brockport in 1970 and a Master of Science degree from the University at Albany in 1976.

 Jennings served for 13 years on the Albany Common Council representing the 11th Ward.

 Mayor of Albany

 Jennings won an upset in the 1993 Democratic mayoral primary—the real contest in this heavily Democratic city—over Harold Joyce, who had the Democratic Party’s formal endorsement and had only recently been its chairman.
 He went on to win the general election, becoming the 74th mayor of Albany.
 Jennings was re-elected four times and retired as mayor at the end of 2013.

 In a break from his party, Jennings endorsed George Pataki, a Republican, in the 2002 New York gubernatorial race.
 The mayor has also supported now-former U.S. Representative John E. Sweeney (R-Clifton Park).
 Jennings has been a strong proponent of the plan to build a convention center in downtown Albany.
 He hosted a call-in radio show on WGDJ every Friday from 9 a.m. to 10 a.m.

 In 2006, Jennings was voted out of his position on the New York State Democratic Committee by state Assemblyman John McEneny.
 The mayor had served on the committee since 2002.
 This race was a rematch of the 1997 primary, when McEneny unsuccessfully challenged Jennings for the Democratic mayoral nomination.

 The Albany Times Union reported on November 25, 2008 that Jennings would seek re-election for a fifth term in 2009.
 The story noted that "Safety in the city, with its youth violence and gun crimes, continues to mar Jennings' leadership and Albany's image."
 Jennings's opponent for the Democratic primary, Albany Common Council member Corey Ellis, announced his candidacy on March 2, 2009.
 (Common Council President Shawn Morris was originally also a candidate, but she dropped out over the summer.)
 Jennings won the primary, held on September 15, 2009, and went on to defeat Republican Nathan Lebron on November 3 in the general election.